 Originally from Little Rock, Melinda has been selling residential real estate for five decades.
 She moved to Charleston over 35 years ago, and has been a member of the Million Dollar Club and a Realtor of Distinction for many years.
 Melinda works throughout Charleston, Mount Pleasant, and the surrounding areas, and is very active in the community, with membership in the Colonial Dames of America and the Junior League of Charleston.
 She is also a former board member of the Life Management Center (which works with ADD children and adults), the Charleston Day School, and the Epworth Heights Assembly in Michigan.
 An avid sports enthusiast, Melinda enjoys playing golf and tennis.
 She lives in the Historic District with her husband, John.

 A founding partner of Carriage Properties and a native South Carolinian, Charles is an active College of Charleston alum and a 45-year resident of the city.
 He has been a leader in luxury real estate for over 30 years, consistently recognized as a multi-million-dollar producer.
-Charles has closed sales totaling over $1.25 billion, often setting records for the “Top Sale” each year.
-More recently, in 2020 and again in 2021, Charles represented both buyers and/or sellers, closing over $92 million in transactions each year.
+Charles has closed sales totaling over $1.5 billion, often setting records for the “Top Sale” each year.

-Finishing 2022 ranks as Charles’ personal best, closing around $140 million in luxury sales with an average sales price of over $3.5 million, the highest of any top agent in Metro Charleston.
-In the Historic District, as well as Metro Charleston, Charles was recognized again in 2022 as the #1 agent.
+In 2020 and again in 2021, Charles represented both buyers and/or sellers, closing over $92 million in transactions each year.
+2022 ranks as Charles’ personal best, closing around $140 million in luxury sales with an average sales price of over $3.5 million, the highest of any top agent in Metro Charleston.
+In the Historic District, as well as Metro Charleston, Charles was recognized in 2022 as the #1 agent.
+In 2023, Charles was the #1 sales agent in the Historic District and #2 single sales agent in Metro Charleston.
+Most recently, in 2024, Charles closed over $84 million in sales and ranked as the #1 sales agent in the Historic District.
 In addition, Charles has been consistently recognized by the Wall Street Journal, ranking in the top 250 luxury agents across the country.

 Charles has lived in almost every borough of Downtown Charleston and is an active member of the Historic District community.
 He supports and participates in numerous civic activities and board level associations with an emphasis on preservation, architecture, and the local arts.
 With a keen understanding of the value of historic and luxury properties, Charles specializes in assisting discriminating clients who seek the very best in everything, whether buying or selling in the Charleston luxury market.